 The culinary tradition is typical of the Piedmont region; for a simple yet genuine choice of tastes reach Edera, a small restaurant a few meters away from the Motta Square (Via Bersani 13-15).

 Here you can try local mushrooms and fish.
 Kids will happily feast with huge hamburgers or simple dishes of pasta and will be treated as guests of honor.

-If you are looking for inspiration, the lake has always been loved by writers.
+If you are looking for inspiration, the lake has always been loved by painters and writers.
 Friedrich Nietzsche, Samuel Butler, Lord Byron, Honoré de Balzac, and Robert Browning visited the lake and have referenced mentioned the surroundings in their works.